Linaro/documentation/Contribute/RPK/README.md

 # Reference Platform Kernel

-Instructions on how/where to submit patches for the Reference Platfor Kernel
+Instructions on how/where to submit patches for the Reference Platform Kernel

 ### Contribute